Clinical Governance • Litigation Methodology • Review Architecture

 Oversight Discipline

-Review work is governed by a defined architecture rather than ad hoc interpretation, helping maintain repeatability, analytical control, and consistency of reasoning.
+Review work follows a defined architecture rather than ad hoc interpretation.

 Interpretive Consistency

-Conclusions must remain aligned with the documented record, accepted clinical frameworks, and the scope limits appropriate to litigation-facing medical analysis.
+Conclusions stay aligned with the documented record, accepted frameworks, and proper scope limits.

 Selective Acceptance Model

-Matters are accepted selectively in order to maintain analytical rigor and preserve the quality of contribution expected in complex healthcare litigation.
-Engagement is considered where structured clinical analysis is likely to materially clarify causation, evaluate deviations from standards of care, identify regulatory significance, or strengthen strategic decision-making.
+Matters are accepted selectively to preserve analytical rigor.
+Engagement is considered where structured clinical analysis is likely to materially clarify causation, breach, regulatory significance, or litigation strategy.

 Pre-Acceptance Evaluation